153 Bible Verses about Nob

 Matthew 24:1-51 ESV / 2 helpful votes

 Jesus left the temple and was going away, when his disciples came to point out to him the buildings of the temple.
 But he answered them, “You see all these, do you not?
 Truly, I say to you, there will not be left here one stone upon another that will not be thrown down.”
-As he sat on the Mount of Olives, the disciples came to him privately, saying, “Tell us, when will these things be, and what will be the sign of your coming and of the close of the age?”
+As he sat on the Mount of Olives, the disciples came to him privately, saying, “Tell us, when will these things be, and what will be the sign of your coming and of the end of the age?”
 And Jesus answered them, “See that no one leads you astray.
 For many will come in my name, saying, ‘I am the Christ,’ and they will lead many astray. ...

 Matthew 23:35 ESV / 2 helpful votes

-So that on you may come all the righteous blood shed on earth, from the blood of innocent Abel to the blood of Zechariah the son of Barachiah, whom you murdered between the sanctuary and the altar.
+So that on you may come all the righteous blood shed on earth, from the blood of righteous Abel to the blood of Zechariah the son of Barachiah, whom you murdered between the sanctuary and the altar.

 Matthew 19:1-30 ESV / 2 helpful votes